Snap is getting clobbered after blaming its app redesign for a big revenue miss (SNAP)

 Snap reported first-quarter earnings after the closing bell Wednesday, and investors don't like what they've seen.

 Snap reported revenue of $230.7 million, missing Wall Street estimates of $244.93 million.
-Earnings per share came in at $-0.30, in line with what analysts had expected.
+Adjusted earnings-per-share came in at $-0.13, edging out the $0.16 loss that was expected.
 Snap attributed the decline in revenue to seasonality and the app redesign.

 "Revenue was $230.7 million in Q1 2018, up 54% year-over-year driven by growth in Snap Ads, and down 19% sequentially, primarily due to seasonality and our redesign," Snap's earnings release said.